asmuth/brokerd/readme.md

     { "_keepalive": 0, "_time": (...) }

-the value of the `_keepalive` key indicates the number of running queries. even in keepalive mode connections will be closed after a specified idle timeout. to prevent this and keep the connection opened indefinitely, you must periodically issue a  `keepalive`. the server will always respond
+the value of the `_keepalive` key indicates the number of running queries, which will (in this case) always be zero.

+even in keepalive mode connections will be closed after a specified idle timeout. to prevent this and keep the connection opened indefinitely, you must periodically issue a  `keepalive`. the server will always respond